cjohansen/replicant-docs/content/first-class-forms.md

 ```

 In the first tutorial, we implemented fully controlled input fields and set the
 `:value` on every render.
-This time we're not doing that, though, so instead of
+This time we're not doing that, so instead of setting
-setting `:value`, we're using `:default-value`.
-This will ensure that the field
+`:value`, we're using `:default-value`.
+This will ensure that the field is
-is mounted with the stored value, but Replicant won't update it after the user
+mounted with the stored value, but Replicant won't update it after the user
 starts editing it.

 The interesting bits in the form quickly drown in